WolfNet-Computing/ESP8266-Wearable-Dev-Board/README.md

 # ESP8266 Wearable Dev Board
- ESP8266 Wearable Development Board as a software replacement for the DSTIKE Deauther.
+ A customisable ESP8266 Wearable Development Board software as a replacement for the stock DSTIKE Deauther firmware.

 > [!CAUTION]
 > This software is in the development phase.
 Do not expect it to work yet.